Poeschl/pixelflut-infrastructure/README.md

 You must have docker and docker-compose installed.
 See https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/.

+If you want to use Ansible to set everything up for you, the last preperation section is what you are looking for.

 After that adjust the `.env` file to your requirements, the variables will be used by the starting docker containers.
 When everything is set, execute `docker-compose -f docker-compose.pixelflut-host.yml up` on your host for the Pixelflut server.
 Afterwards execute `docker-compose -f docker-compose.monitoring-host.yml up` on the host intended for monitoring and forwarding.